JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/index.md

 predictions → Vector{Complex{Float64}}[2]
 ```

 The returncode tells us that the pathtracking was successfull.
-What do the entries of that table tell us?
+What do the other entries of the table tell us?
 Let us consider the most relevant  (for a complete list of explanations consider [this](@ref result) section).

 - `solution`: the zero that is computed (here it is ``[-1,-1]``).
 - `singular`: boolean that shows whether the zero is singular.